How To Use A Gaming VPN To Reduce Lag

 This isn’t much, but the effect compounds as you send a signal from one server to another and then back through the network again.
 How to use a gaming VPN by changing the location?

 The only way to get around this is to shorten the distance your signal travels.
 You can do this by installing a router next to your gaming machine at home.
 You can also choose a VPN server geographically close to your location.
 Most VPNs have multiple servers around the world to help with location masking.
 If you want access to services blocked in your own country, it makes sense to connect via a server overseas.
 If, however, you’re trying to reduce gaming lag, you might have to connect with whichever VPN server is close by.

-Optimize Your Gaming VPN Settings For Little-To-No Lag
+Optimize Your Gaming VPN Settings For No Lag

 How a Virtual Private Network might decrease ping times when gaming.
 It is possible to enhance your ping rate and decrease gaming lag by implementing a few simple changes on your end.
 One option is to disable all non-essential background processes and just keep the VPN and gaming programmed running.
 Background Internet-enabled apps also make VPN calls in the background slowing down your connection.
 To get an advantage you should disable as many of these as possible.
 What are the best practices for configuring a VPN for online gaming?